fishglitch/smfs-backpack-fullstack/README.md

 npm init # for customizable install

 # Install Express and other dependencies
-nnpm install --save-dev nodemon && # nodemon as a development dependency; to allow Node.js app to automatically restart for detected directory file change instances
+npm install --save-dev nodemon && # nodemon as a development dependency; to allow Node.js app to automatically restart for detected directory file change instances
 # && a shell operator that allows run of multiple commands in sequence.
 The next command will only run if the previous one is successful
 npm install --save express # Node.js web framework handling API routing, middleware, HTTP requests npm install --save pg # PostgreSQL client for Node.js to interact with psql database